WIPACrepo/pyglidein/README.md

 The client can be set up in a number of ways, but simple execution is:

-    $ pyglidein_client --config=CLUSTER_CONFIG_FILE
+    $ pyglidein_client --config=CLUSTER_CONFIG_FILE --secrets=SECRETS_CONFIG_FILE

 All settings are stored in the config file.
+A list of available configuration options can be found [here](docs/configuration_index.md).
+A list of available secret options can be found [here](docs/secrets_index.md).
 The important settings are:

     [Glidein]
     # full server url to jsonrpc